pour68/react-challenges/01-birthdate/readme.md

 # React challenge 01

-Birthdate is a react UI challenge for bigginers.
+Birthdate is a react UI challenge for beginners.

 ## Needed skills